Music of Final Fantasy XIII-2: Soundtrack

 The first album of music from the game which Square Enix released is Final Fantasy XIII-2 Original Soundtrack.
 The album contains all of the musical tracks from the game, and was composed and produced by Masashi Hamauzu, Naoshi Mizuta, and Mitsuto Suzuki.
 Some of the tracks were arranged by Ryo Yamazaki, Yoshitaka Suzuki, Kengo Tokusashi, Shootie HG, and Sachiko Miyano, and a few songs were arrangements of previous Final Fantasy composer Nobuo Uematsu's chocobo theme.
 Multiple artists made lyrical contributions, including Shootie HG, Origa, and Aimee Blackschleger.
 The soundtrack spans four discs and 79 tracks, covering a duration of 5:01:22.
 It was released by Square Enix on December 14, 2011 in Japan and on February 2, 2012 in North America as a part of the limited edition of the game, bearing the catalog numbers SQEX-10296~9.
-The Japanese limited edition of the soundtrack included a bonus disc containing two versions of the 2011 Electronic Entertainment Expo trailer for the game.
+The Japanese limited edition of the soundtrack included a bonus DVD disc containing two versions of the 2011 Electronic Entertainment Expo trailer for the game.
 The album reached #13 on the Japanese Oricon charts, and remained on the charts for eight weeks.